danzarov/alb-ec2-sample/README.md

  - build a launch configuration that installs nginx (will be used as template for the auto scaling group instances)
  - build an auto scaling group
  - build a target group (linked to the auto scaling group instances)
- - build a load balancer (aoplication)
+ - build a load balancer (application)
  - build a listener for the load balancer (forwards traffic to the target group)